What is a Lock-Out Agreement?

 When is a good time to use a lock-out agreement?

 It’s important to remember that a lock-out agreement isn’t always possible.
 It very much depends on the relationship between buyer and seller / estate agent.
-This is why it’s important to try to build a level of trust and respect when looking for your new home.
+This is why it’s important to try to build a level of trust when looking for your new home.

 What’s included in a lock-out agreement?

 A lock-out agreement will clearly identify the obligations of both buyer and seller.
-This usually involves a clearly defined time period where the seller must not entertain offers or conversations regarding the sale of the property with other potential buyers.
+This usually involves a clearly defined time period.
+Where the seller must not entertain offers or conversations regarding the sale of the property with other potential buyers.
 Additionally, a reasonable level of cooperation with the buyer is also included, such as allowing the buyer to carry out the conveyancing process.

 Usually, there will be a clause in the pre-contract agreement which states that both buyer and seller must notify the other if they choose not to proceed with the sale of the property.